Opioid Overdose: Causes, Signs, and Treatment

 How Do Opioids React With The Body?

 The brain and spinal cord contain receptors that mediate the impact of pain-relieving medication, such as natural and synthetic opioids.
-When opioids are used, they bind to the receptors of neurons and catalyze the chemical reaction that causes feelings of pain and discomfort to subside temporarily.
-Excess dopamine is released in the body during this interaction, which produces the resulting intoxicating high users seek.
+When opioids are used, they bind to the receptors of neurons and catalyze a chemical reaction, temporarily causing a feeling of pain and discomfort and leading to signs of opioid intoxication.
+Excess dopamine is released in the body during this interaction, which produces the acute opioid intoxication high users seek.

 Since opioids provide a high, opioids that were used as a medication for pain relief are now being used recreationally to get high.
-As a result, patients are taking higher doses than prescribed, sold their prescriptions, or stolen friends' and families' prescriptions.
+As a result, patients are taking higher doses than prescribed, selling their prescriptions, or stealing friends’ and families’ prescriptions.

 Back to top